Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Introduction

 We first make the reasonable assumption that the vertex deletion problems to the graph class $\Pi_1$ and to $\Pi_2$ have FPT algorithms.
 As we want every connected component of the graph after removing the solution vertices to be in $\Pi_1$ or in $\Pi_2$, any pair of forbidden subgraphs $H_1 \in \FF_1$ and $H_2 \in \FF_2$ cannot both be in a connected component of $G$.
 Let us look at such a component $C$ with $J_1, J_2 \subseteq V(C)$ such that $G[J_i]$ is isomorphic to $H_i$ for $i \in \{1,2\}$ and look at a path $P$ between the sets $J_1$ and $J_2$.
 Assuming that the graphs in families $\FF_1$ and $\FF_2$ are connected graphs, we can conclude that the solution has to hit the set $J_1 \cup J_2 \cup P$ allowing a branching on such sets.

-But if the path is too large, such a branching doesn't lead to efficient algorithms.
+However, if the path is too large, such a branching does not lead to efficient algorithms.
 The generalization comes up from our observation that for certain pairs of graph classes, if we focus on a pair of forbidden subgraphs $H_1 \in \FF_1$ and $H_2 \in \FF_2$ that are ``closest" to each other, then there is always a solution that does not intersect the shortest path $P$ between them.
 This helps us to branch on the vertex sets of these forbidden graphs.
 However, note that the forbidden graphs may have unbounded sizes.
 We come up with a notion of {\it forbidden pair} (Definition~\ref{forbpair} in Section~\ref{sec:forbidden-characterization}) and show that there are pairs of graph classes that have a finite number of forbidden pairs even if each of them has infinite forbidden sets.
 For some such pairs, we can bound the branching step to obtain the FPT algorithm.

 {\bf Organization of the paper:} In Section \ref{sec:Prelims}, we state the notations used in this paper and give the necessary preliminaries on various graph classes and parameterized complexity.
 We also state some preliminary observations and reduction rules for {\pionepitwodeletion}.
-In Section \ref{sec:finite-set-with-paths}, we give algorithms and kernels for the simplest case of the problem when both of forbidden families associated with the pair of graph classes is finite and one of them has a path graph present in it.
+In Section \ref{sec:finite-set-with-paths}, we give algorithms and kernels for the simplest case of the problem when both of the forbidden families associated with the pair of graph classes are finite, and one of them has a path graph present in it.

 In Section \ref{sec:constant-forbidden-pair}, we give algorithms {\pionepitwodeletion} having a constant sized forbidden pair families.
 We define the notion of forbidden pair family and associated characterizations in Section \ref{sec:forbidden-characterization}.
-In Section \ref{subsection-forbidden-paths}, we first give an algorithm for {\pionepitwodeletion} having a constant sized forbidden pair families assuming that one of the families have a path graph present in it.
-Later, we give some examples for pairs of graph classes satisfying these properties.
+In Section \ref{subsection-forbidden-paths}, we first give an algorithm for {\pionepitwodeletion} having a constant sized forbidden pair families assuming that one of the families has a path graph present in it.
+Later, we give some examples of pairs of graph classes satisfying these properties.